It’s hard to place a value on Bible memorization. The verses I learned

 worked for me and my students:

-Make lists of six verses to be memorized at a time.
-A set of six verses will be quoted one at a time, then two at a time, then three at a time, etc., until the student is ready to quote all six at once.
-This process is based on a system found in a series of workbooks called Quick and Powerful Scriptural Concepts for Children by Valda Johnson and Ilene Sargeant (which can be difficult to find and order online).
-When a student follows this process, he/she will know the verses really well.
+Instead of memorizing a verse here and there.
+Make lists of six verses to be memorized together.
+The verses can be topical or from the same passage.
+Have students memorize and quote one verse at a time, then two at a time, then three at a time, etc., until they are ready to test and quote all six verses at once.
+When students follow this process, they learn the verses really well and retain them longer.
+(This process is based on a system I found years ago in workbooks called Quick and Powerful Scriptural Concepts for Children by Valda Johnson and Ilene Sargeant,

-progress.
-Teachers should initial and date when a verse has been quoted one at a time, two at a time, etc.; when he/she has tested on all six; and when a prize has been awarded.
+progress on a chart containing the six verses.
+Teachers should initial and date when a verse has been quoted one at a time, two at a time, etc. Also note when the student has tested on all six verses at once and when a prize has been awarded.

 Make Bible memorization a priority on the class schedule.